 With vaccines now available to protect against COVID-19, we've made a big step toward ending the pandemic.

-Three vaccines have received emergency use authorization for adults, and one can also be given to teens age 16 and up.
-A vaccine maker recently asked the U.S. Food & Drug Administration to extend its vaccine authorization for children as young as age 12, and clinical trials are now starting in children as young as six months old.
+vaccines have received emergency use authorization for adults, and one can also be given to teens age 12 and older.
+Clinical trials are now underway in children as young as six months old.

 Clinical trials for children

-Will there be a vaccine before the 2021-22 school year?
+Can students be fully immunized before the 2021-22 school year?

-The timing for when the vaccine will be available for kids depends on the results of the clinical trials.
-But based on the current pace of research, it may be possible to have a vaccine for at least some children and adolescents before the 2021-22
+school year.
+The timing for when the vaccine will be available for younger students depends on the results of the clinical trials.
+But based on the current pace of research, it may be possible to have a vaccine for children in grade school and preschool later this year.

 Will a COVID-19 vaccine be required for school entry?